- Chart

 Opportunities

-- Expansion into new sectors or geographies
+- Expansion into new industry sectors or geographic regions.

 Threats